 The first camp was held in the summer of 1945, with registration fees for board and transportation of $10.00 and had 51 boys and 63 girls in attendance.

-In 1989, initial meetings were held to discuss starting a relationship between the Synod of Saskatchewan of the Presbyterian Church and the Saskatoon Presbytery of the United Church in order to run the summer camping programs.
-At that time the United Church needed a more appropriate site for camping and the Presbyterian Church needed more campers to make full use of the Camp Christopher site.
+1989 – A relationship began forming between the Synod of Saskatchewan of the Presbyterian Church and the Saskatoon Presbytery of the United Church in order to run the summer camping programs.
+The United Church needed a more appropriate site for camping and the Presbyterian Church needed more campers to make full use of the Camp Christopher site.

-From then on the summer programs at Camp Christopher were planned and run jointly by the two denominations.
-The United Church was asked to send representatives to the Synod Camp Committee and to have representatives on the Leadership & Program Committee, and volunteers and staff were actively recruited from both denominations.
-The Presbyterians remained owners and were responsible for the development of the property, and the denominations shared the expenses of the summer program.
+From then on, the summer programs at Camp Christopher were a collaboration by the two denominations.
+The United Church was asked to send representatives to the Synod Camp Committee and to have representatives on the Leadership & Program Committee.
+Volunteers and staff were actively recruited from both denominations.
+The Presbyterian Synod remained the camp owners and were responsible for the development of the property.

 1994 – Murals were added to the craft room walls.
 (Honour/Love/Kindness Photos)

 1995 – Murals created for Camp Christopher’s 50th Birthday (Birthday Hats + Globe)

 1997 – A very large mural added to the ceiling of the craft room.
 (Noah)